kimkun07/CompetitiveProgramming/240102_Codeforces_Round917/meta.md

 - Language: C++20
 - Solved: 3 of 6
     A, B, C
-- Unsolved: 2 of 6
+- Unsolved: 1 of 6
-    E, F
+    F
 - Solution: 1 of 6
-    D
+    D, E